theoden8/Snake/README.md

 ### Description

-This is a snake game with nice AI routing and aiming switches.
+This is a snake clone with nice manual and AI controls.

 ### Features